borg286/sevtech/README.md

 * Clay: You'll need around 30 to get you through Age 0

 * 4-7 bone: totemic needs these.
-Note that animals sometimes drop bones.
+Note that animals and zombies sometimes drop bones.

 * Try to keep to one type of animal for meat and pelts as your initial inventory is scarce when gathering all this stuff.